Exceptional quality ski village - the place to be seen.

 - Large, high-altitude ski area.

 Lech and neighbouring Zürs combine well-groomed pistes, deep snow and a fast and modern lift system with top hospitality and beautiful scenery.
 Both are a must for powder lovers who also like a little luxury.
 Warm welcomes and incredible skiing are rounded off with a touch of sophisticated class - the towns are known as much for their quality hotels, fine dining and après as for their pristine pistes.
-Lech and Zürs are part of the Arlberg Ski Circus, so your pass covers 340km of high altitude skiing - including the direct link to Warth and Schröcken.
+Lech and Zürs are part of the Arlberg Ski area, so your pass covers 305km of high altitude skiing.
+And as of winter 16/17, Lech and Zürs will be linked to St Anton and Stuben via four brand new lifts, to create the largest linked ski area in Austria.

 Beginners have lots of choice, from nursery slopes to forgiving blues.
 Intermediates usually head for the famous White Ring, taking in the scenery from Lech to Zürs and back to Lech – but conditions can make it tricky.
 Black runs are few and far between locally, however there’s an awful lot of off-piste to discover for advanced skiers.